leanprover-community/aesop/design.md

 The core issue with the naive scheme is that we have to index every permutation of the indexed hypotheses.
 We can avoid this by fixing a term order.
 We then index only one permutation of the indexed hypotheses, determined by the order, and when we look up matching hypotheses for a context, we go through the context in the same order.
+We call this indexing data structure an *ordered iterated discrimination tree*.

 However, suppose that the input hypotheses `h₁ : T₁, ..., hₙ : Tₙ` match the context hypotheses `k₁ : U₁, ..., kₙ : Uₙ`.
 This doesn't mean that `Tᵢ = Uᵢ` but merely that `Uᵢ` is an *instance* of `Tᵢ`, i.e. `Uᵢ = Tᵢ[σ]` for some substitution `σ`.